• Vocal Section 2026

 The adjudicator for 2026 will be Julia Dewhurst

-All entries must be by Play and Perform
+All entries for the festival must be by Play and Perform (click on the yellow icon at the top right of this page)

 The closing date for entries is Sunday 25th January 2026